4350-fall-2025/frontend-1/README.md

 This is an educational prototype, not a substitute for in-person veterinary care.
 Please do not submit real medical information.
 The project documentation live on our Confluence space (see Quick Links below)

+## Development Environment Setup Instructions

+See [CONTRIBUTING.md](./CONTRIBUTING.md) on instructions on how to set up your development tools and environment.

 ## PNPM Commands

 ### Install the dependencies